Mason Mitchell: Mason Mitchell Motorsports

-In late 2013, he formed Mason Mitchell Motorsports (MMM), hiring NASCAR crew chief Brad Parrott to serve the same role with Mitchell.
+In late 2013, Mitchell formed Mason Mitchell Motorsports (MMM), hiring NASCAR crew chief Brad Parrott to serve the same role with Mitchell.
 The team began competing full-time in 2014.
-During the year, he recorded a win at Chicagoland Speedway, along with 12 top fives 18 top tens, five poles and an average finish of 5.8.
+During the year, he recorded a win at Chicagoland Speedway, along with twelve top-fives, eighteen top-tens, five poles and an average finish of 5.8.
 He claimed the points lead after eight races and held on to win the series championship with a 255-point margin over runner-up Grant Enfinger.
-Mitchell became the first Iowa native to win an ARCA title in 40 years, the third-youngest champion in series history and the third owner/driver to win the championship.
+Mitchell became the first Iowa native to win an ARCA title in forty years, the third-youngest champion in series history and the third owner/driver to win the championship.
 Mitchell also won the Fast Track Award, S&S Volvo Laps Completed, Hoosier Speedway Challenge, R.E.
 Lightning Challenge and the Menards Pole Award.

 After the 2014 ARCA season had ended, Mitchell made his Camping World Truck Series debut with MMM in the Ford EcoBoost 200 at Homestead-Miami Speedway.
-Mitchell, who had to qualify for the race based on his time, made the race with a lap time of 32.588 seconds and speed of 165.705 mph, and he started the race in 18th.
-Mitchell finished the race in 16th.
+Mitchell, who had to qualify for the race based on his time, made the race with a lap time of 32.588 seconds and speed of 165.705 mph, and he started the race in eighteenth.
+Mitchell finished the race in sixteenth.

 In 2015, defending ARCA Rookie of the Year Austin Wayne Self and Ryan London, crew chief of Enfinger, joined MMM, and Mitchell scaled back his schedule, driving part-time.
 During the season, Mitchell drove the No. 78, and scored a hometown victory at Iowa in July.
 He also competed for Venturini Motorsports' No. 55 Toyota at Berlin Raceway, finishing second.
 Later in the year, the team also fielded the No. 88 for Truck Series driver John Wes Townley at Kansas Speedway.
 At the same race, Mitchell recorded his third career win.

 In 2016, MMM driver Gus Dean won his first career ARCA race at Talladega Superspeedway in the No. 98 GREE Cooling Products Chevrolet after beating Josh Williams to the line.
 Dean would later compete in select events with MMM before moving to Win-Tron Racing in 2017 with the GREE sponsorship.

 The team ceased operations from their Mooresville, North Carolina shop on July 30, 2018 and their assets were purchased by Empire Racing.

+ARCA return

+After a six-year hiatus from racing in ARCA, it was announced on March 22, 2024, that Mitchell would return to the series part-time in 2024, running the West Series race at Irwindale Speedway and the East Series combination race at Iowa Speedway, driving the No. 23 car for Sigma Performance Services.

+Mitchell would run more races in 2025, this time driving for Venturini Motorsports.